blockmason/lndr-mobile/README.md

 ## ... on iOS

 - `yarn`
-- `react-native link` (note it may hang on `rnpm-install info Assets have been successfully linked to your project` - it's ok to kill it then)
+- (only need to do this once or if native dependencies change) `react-native link` (note it may hang on `rnpm-install info Assets have been successfully linked to your project` - it's ok to kill it then)
 - `react-native run-ios`
 - _(optionally)_ kill the spawned terminal and run packager manually: `yarn start`
+- (in new terminal) `yarn run typescript`